anfoss/PPIprophet/PPIprophet instruction.md

 ## PPIprophet instruction

-After successfully installing all the dependencies, the following command can be directly run to test PPIprophet with the example dataset (i.e. test/test_fract.txt):
+After successfully installing all the dependencies, the following command can be directly run to test PPIprophet with the example dataset

 ```
-python3 main.py -sid test/test_ids.txt -is_ppi False -db coreComplexes.txt
+python3 main.py -sid test/test_ids.txt
 ```

 The default input and output folders are '/test/' and '/Output/' respectively, under the PPIprophet working folder.
 It will generally take ~1 hr per file to finish but the computation time increases exponentially depending on the nr of protein ids in the file.

-We suggest to employ an high performance computing environment if submitting a whole proteome search and not an affinity purified sample.
+**We don't recommend submitting a global co-fractionation MS experiment due to the exponential increase in computation resources and time needed for analysis and the assumption of our FDR and WD score filters**.

-In the PPIprophet package, all parameters can be configured either via the ‘ProphetConfig.conf’ file or via by running PPIprophet using the command.
+In the PPIprophet package, all parameters can be configured either via the ‘ProphetConfig.conf’ file or via by running PPIprophet using the command line.
 When running the PPIprophet, the parameters indicated in the command will be written into the ‘ProphetConfig.conf’ file.
-Generally, four types of features are needed:
+Generally, four types of features are
+needed:

 ## Input file

-Input file need to be a wide format matrix with two essential columns:
+Input file need to be a wide format matrix with one essential columns:

 __GN__ : Gene name or protein id, needs to be the first column.
 This is a unique identifier and having duplicate rows will trigger a DuplicateError from PPIprophet.

 Remaining columns needs to be ordered according to the fractionation scheme used.
-There is no strict requirement for column names apart from GN and ID, but they need to be ordered.
+There is no strict requirement for column names apart from GN, but they need to be ordered.
 All quantitation schemes commonly used in proteomics such as MS1 or MS2 ion-extracted chromatogram (XIC), spectral counts (SPCs) and TMT or SILAC ratios are supported.

+___We recommend acquiring the dataset using DIA-MS as it provides the best balance between protein identification depth, consistency of peptide identification and quantification accuracy___

 Examples of correct formatting are provided under test/test_fract.txt data.